+This easy chicken Stroganoff features succulent chicken pieces cooked in a rich sauce of onions, mushrooms, and sour cream.
 Ready in about 30 minutes, it's one of my favorite recipes to make on a busy weeknight when pressed for time.

 Ingredients

 - Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
-Both work, although admittedly, freshly minced tastes better.
+Both work, although freshly minced tastes better.

 Variations

-- You can cook the chicken and the vegetables in butter or ghee instead of olive oil.
+- You can cook the chicken and vegetables in butter or ghee instead of olive oil.
 Duck fat is another tasty option.

-Scroll down to the recipe card for the full details.
+Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-Expert Tip
+Expert Tips

-Make sure not to overcook the chicken.
+- Don't overcook the chicken.
 You want it juicy and succulent.
-In the first stage of cooking it, cook just until it's no longer raw.
+In the first stage of cooking, cook it just until it's no longer raw.
+Remember that it will cook some more when you add it back to the skillet after cooking the onions and mushrooms.

 Recipe FAQs